samsquire/ideas3/README.md

 # 66. Searchable data structures

 Imagine a JSON file that you could refer to a field at any level and have meaningful data returned.
+Without having to specify the path to get to that item.

 # 67. Earncode